ranjiththamatam20/ranjiththamatam20/README.md

 # 💫 About Me:
 👋 Hi, I'm Ranjith — a passionate software developer and open-source enthusiast.<br><br>I specialise in building applications, and I'm always excited to learn new technologies.
 Currently, I’m diving deep into SwiftUI Frameworks.
-My goal is to create elegant, scalable, and efficient solutions to real-world problems.<br><br>🌱 What I'm currently learning:<br>iOS Development which includes Swift, SwiftUI Frameworks.<br>Data Analysis using Python, PostgreSQL and Tableau.<br><br>📈 Fun Facts:<br><br>When I’m not coding, you’ll probably find me in one of the tourist spots.<br>
+My goal is to create elegant, scalable, and efficient solutions to real-world problems.<br><br>🌱 What I'm currently learning:<br>iOS Development which includes Swift, SwiftUI Frameworks.<br>Data Analysis using Python, PostgreSQL and Tableau.<br><br>📈 Fun Facts:<br>When I’m not coding, you’ll probably find me in one of the tourist spots.<br>

 # 💻 Tech Stack: